rumca-js/webtoolkit/README.md

 # Url processing

-Normally to obtain page contents you should just
+To obtain a Url’s data, you can simply do:
 ```
 url = BaseUrl("https://example.com")